 Michael Nesmith wrote the song, Mary, Mary, prior to joining The Monkees and his song was recorded by The Butterfield Blues Band for their album East-West in 1966.
 Later it was a big hit for The Monkees and even later released as a rap version by Run-D.M.C.
 Listen to the Monkees performing Mary, Mary:

-Featured Song Story *Written and performed by Rumer, (Sarah Joyce), Aretha is a song about how a young girl finds solace in the music of Aretha Franklin.
+Song Review *Written and performed by Rumer, (Sarah Joyce), Aretha is a song about how a young girl finds solace in the music of Aretha Franklin.
 The song describes how she takes strength and inspiration from Aretha Franklin’s powerful performances.
 The imaginary relationship she has with her hero gets her through her day-to-day emotional tough times.

 In a pure and soothing voice, Rumer sings a story that reflects on how Aretha helped inspire a generation of young women to have the confidence to prevail under seemingly unsurmountable societal resistance and to make consequential changes in how women see themselves and how they are treated.

 Rumer is a British singer-songwriter with a soft and pleasant voice.
 She has a soulful, easy listening musical style.
 Her song, Aretha was released as a single in 2010, from her album, Seasons of My Soul.